sumukh-m/sumukh-m/README.md

   Hi, 👋
  -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
- My name is Sumukh Mydur and I am currently a Final year undergrad student in Computer Science Engineering.
+ My name is Sumukh Mydur and I am currently a pursuing Master's in Applied Computing in University of Windsor.

-- I am a Software developer intern at DIMAAG-AI based in Sunnyvale, California where I am working on Deep Learning projects.
+- Worked as a Software developer intern at DIMAAG-AI based in Sunnyvale, California where worked on Deep Learning projects.
-- I'm a Full Stack Java developer with development expertise in Java/J2EE/Spring MVC/Hibernate/AngularJS/Python.
+- I'm a Full Stack Java and Angular developer with development expertise in Java/J2EE/Spring MVC/Hibernate/AngularJS/Python.
-- I have been trained in Java and Python.
+- I have trained in Java and Python.

 <!---
 sumukh-m/sumukh-m is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.